sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 Test runner - a runner can support running different test assemblies in parallel.

-Test framework - a framework can support running tests within a single assembly in parallel.
+Test framework - a framework that can support running tests within a single assembly in parallel.

 Running tests against multiple target frameworks.